safabio/modplots/README.md

 Also any other DE table can be given as input, the column names should contain: "gene" or "id" for the ID column, "2F" for the log2 fold change, and "adj" for the adjusted p values.
 Plot can be generated with plotly to create an interactive plot to inspect directly gene names, p val adj and lo2FC's.

+## mPCA

+Function using plotPCA from DESeq2.
+You can specify grouping variables and PCs to plot.
+Additionally you can use shape and label aesthetics to control those ggplot parameters in geom_point().

 ## gnames

 Gg6 gene ID and name table.
 For details use: `?gnames`.